-I flew into the EuroAirport Basel Mulhouse Freiburg airport, which is technically located in France.
+I flew into the EuroAirport Basel Mulhouse Freiburg airport, which is technically located in France (if you have time, also check out Basel!).
 Exit on the French side when you arrive and grab bus 11 to Saint-Louis train station.
 Pro tip: train station is called ‘Gare’ in French so look for Gare de Saint-Louis.
 The bus fare for one single journey was 2.50 euro at time of writing (December, 2017).
 At the train station, buy a ticket for Colmar in the ticket office.
 Don’t know about you, but I always prefer humans over machines when it comes to buying tickets abroad.
 My one way ticket was 13.40 euro on a weekday.
 Make sure you ‘activate’ the ticket in the yellow machine at the entrance.
 The train to Colmar was insanely comfy!
 The seats were like padded sofas and I could have easily fallen asleep on them.
 The train to Colmar takes about 45 minutes.

 The Christmas Market in Colmar